ToolShedTested

 Best Overall

-DEWALT DCS334B 20V MAX Brushless Jigsaw
+DEWALT DCS334B 20V MAX XR Cordless Jig Saw (Tool Only)

 Brushless motor, 4-position orbital action, and keyless blade change make it the most versatile cordless jigsaw for regular use.

-Check Current Price on Amazon →
+Check Current Price

 Best Pro